-Curious about the experience of being an international student at Berghs, we sat down to have a talk with Inés Colomer and Auriane Gaudine, two exchange students from EFAP, Grande Ecole de Communication à Paris, currently studying the Bachelor program at Berghs.
+What better way to understand the experience of being an international student at Berghs than to ask someone who knows first hand.
+Luckily for us, we were able to speak with Inés Colomer and Auriane Gaudine, two exchange students from EFAP, Grande Ecole de Communication à Paris, who attended Berghs for the spring 2018 semester.

-We caught up with Inés and Auriane during Industry Week, when the students are visiting different work places, both agencies and clients.
-“This is one of the big differences,” says Auriane, “in Paris we have industry professionals come to our school, and we have internships, but visiting an office like this is different.
+We caught up with Inés and Auriane during Industry Week, a time when students visit various clients and agencies across Stockholm.
+“This is one of the big differences,” Auriane explained.
+“In Paris, industry professionals come to our school, and we have internships, but visiting an office like this is different.
 Good different, you get a feeling for what it is like to work there.”

 Both Auriane and Inés are in Sweden for the first time ever, and have been here since February.
 “The cold was the worst for me,” says Inés, “it was really bad the first time, but now the weather is amazing.”
 The cold didn’t bother Auriane as much, when asked about what was hardest to adapt she answers “The rythm of life is different.
 People eat dinner early, and if they go out they head out early.
 The the clubs close and the parties end earlier too.
 I’m used to a later social life, so that took some adjusting.”